Accepting applications until August 1

 Beginning fall semester 2014:

-- No classes will be held on campus
+- No classes held on campus!

-All courses will be asynchronous
+All courses are asynchronous

-- Students access all course content at their convenience
+- Students access all course content at their convenience!

-All courses will be offered in eight-week blocks
+All courses delivered in convenient eight-week blocks

 - The first course will be taken during the first eight weeks of the semester (Block 1).
 The second course will be taken during the last eight weeks of the semester (Block 2).